-How to organise your gorilla trekking and chimp trekking permits
+How to organise your gorilla and chimp trekking permits

-The Ugandan Wildlife Authority UWA offers some big discounts up to March 31st, 2021:
+The Ugandan Wildlife Authority offers big discounts up to June 30th, 2021:

-Moreover, park permit fees are discounted with 50% up to the 31st of March
+Moreover, park permit fees are discounted with 50% up to 30th of June as well.

 Mountain gorillas are one of the world’s most endangered apes and it is estimated that there are only 800 mountain gorillas left in the wild.
 Almost half of the worlds’ population of mountain gorillas can be found in Bwindi National Park in Uganda.
 The spine-tingling feeling that you get being so near to one of our closest relatives in the animal kingdom is hard to describe.

 In this article you find important practical information to prepare for your gorilla and chimp trekking in Uganda.
 Wondering how a day of gorilla trekking will look like and whether this is something for you?
 Consult our Uganda Travel Guide, Gorilla Trekking Experience.